Unearthed from the archives is a story of my first time eating sannakji. For a list of culinary adventuring I’ve done, click here.

 I really had no idea what to expect as we embarked on this bizzaro eat.
 In Korean cuisine, raw dishes are considered a delicacy.
 I immediately became alarmed when after inquiring about the dish, the owner of the restaurant ushered out his very obedient wife from behind the register to the storefront where huge florescent blue aquariums with all sorts of sea creatures were being displayed.
 Yea, I got it.
 FRESH, FRESH EVERYTHING.
 She pointed to this ugly little beast all curled up at the bottom of the tank and grinned in a way that truly made me nervous.
 Before I knew it, she had a fish net in her hand and snatched the baby octopus with the prowess of a woman who has entertained one too many curious foreigners in her lifetime.
 I followed her into the kitchen to watch her work her magic.
 The octopus kept balling up so she had to forcibly stretching it out.
 But I realized that I couldn’t bear to watch its execution so I sat myself back down with my friends sipping nervously away at bottles of Korean beer.
 Here I was in a pretty white lace dress sitting opposite from a man who I had just met two hours ago about to feast on raw octopus.

-#wheretonext in the kitchen… comment below to share more delicacies for me to try! with love, izzy
+👉 In the kitchen… comment below to recommend more delicacies for me to try out!